Ekinadoese/MY-LITA-JOURNEY-DOCUMENTATION/README.md

 - Transposing data means changing rows to columns and vice versa
 - Append Data joins tables by adding more data to the rows (similar to union in Excel)
 - Merging data joins tables by adding more columns to the columns (similar to join in Excel)

+7. Working with columnar data
+  - Load data
+  - delete last two steps
+  - delete promoted header
+  - transpose
+  - use first role as header
+  - rename column 1 as city
+  - rename column 2 as product
+  - fill city from transform, fill
+  - unpivot column having year, click transform, under any column, click unpivot column
+  - rename attribute to year

-7. Settings and Customization
+8. Settings and Customization
 - To see your visualization pane on both sides, click on File, click on Options and Settings, select Options, go to Preview features, check (tick) On Object Interaction
 - Template can be changed from view

-8. Working with Dates
+9. Working with Dates
 - Date type should be set to date
 - You can create date from a different datatype by clicking on add column, select date, and click PARSE
 - If datatype is set to date, click add column, click date, select any options to explore date features

-9. Building Visuals
+10. Building Visuals
 - Go to report view
 - the [+] sign at the bottom where we have page is used to add pages to visuals
 - Images can be inserted from INSERT